Characters of the Yakuza series: Ichiban Kasuga

 Ichiban Kasuga (春日 一番, Kasuga Ichiban) is the main protagonist of Yakuza: Like a Dragon.
 The character first appears in the Japan-exclusive mobile game Ryu ga Gotoku ONLINE (龍が如く ONLINE, lit.
 "Like A Dragon ONLINE").
-Originally a member of Tojo Clan's Arakawa Family, he is asked by the family's patriarch Masumi Arakawa to go to prison for a murder that he didn't commit, which he accepts as his way of repaying his patriarch's favor.
-In 2019, Kasuga is released from prison only to find that the Tojo Clan has collapsed and nobody remembers him.
+Originally a member of Tojo Clan's Arakawa Family, he is asked by the family's patriarch Masumi Arakawa to go to prison for a murder that he did not commit, which he accepts as his way of repaying his patriarch's favor.
+In 2019, Kasuga is released from prison only to find that the Tojo Clan has collapsed, and nobody remembers him.
 He goes to confront Arakawa, who shoots him in the chest.
 Several days later, Kasuga regains consciousness and finds himself in the Yokohama district of Isezaki Ijincho, where he is unwittingly embroiled in a conspiracy involving multiple yakuza families and their connection to Japan's political figures.